 If you browse, use or visit our websites, applications and/or any digital services,

-(i) aggregate anonymized statistical data and gather feedback to enable us to continually improve our website and your user experience;
+(i) to aggregate anonymised statistical data and gather feedback to enable us to continually improve our website and your user experience;

-(iii) personalizing and tailoring your experience on our website; and/or
+(iii) to personalise and tailoring your experience on our website; and/or

 (b) Customer / Consumer